Ellestial/100-days-of-code/r1-log.md

  **Thoughts**: Day 9 consisted of some developer tools tips, so there was no challenge there.
 I got extremely tired today for some reason, so I struggled with getting started on Day 10's project.
 Also, I forgot to push my day 38 notes/code yesterday, so I'm pushing it along with today's.

  **Project Summary**: Allow a user to press a checkbox, hold down shift, press another checkbox, and have all the checkboxes between point A and point B check off.

+ ## Day 40: April 13, 2019

+ **Today's Progress**: JavaScript 30 - Day 10 project.

+ **Thoughts**: I was able to come up with a solution on my own, but it was pretty different/less efficient than Wes Bos's way.
+However, he did mention this was a more complex challenge, so I still feel pretty good about what I did come up with.
+I do want to revisit this at some point, because the proper solution is way more simple than mine.
+Some notes:
+ * Make sure to add a check in the JS to see if the clicked checkbox is getting unchecked, in which case you can ignore it
+  * If(this.checked) { // do }
+ * Keydown and keyup are included in click event listener -- don't need separate listeners for all 3
+* Can use an opposite boolean variable within a forEach() instead of finding the index of each checkbox.
+Using this method, if the current checkbox within the forEach() is the currently checked checkbox OR the last checked checkbox, the boolean variable called isBetween will be flipped to true/false.